 To set up your online government account, click here.

-You will need to enter your full name, email address and provide a password.
+You will need to enter your full name (I’d suggest entering the business name here), email address and provide a password.
 You will then be given a 12 digit user ID number and you'll automatically be logged into your new tax account - remember to keep your password and ID in a safe place.

 Add taxes to online account.

 To add a tax to your account you'll need to select 'Add a tax, duty or scheme', then 'select the tax' you'd like to manage and click 'continue'.